XC Tips For Paragliding

 Hows my altitude? = do I need gain height or glide on to better lift

 Where will I land in an emergency? = Always have a good reach-able spot in mind

 The speed, glide ratio of a paraglider does not easily allow you to out-run pockets of rapid sinking air so you will need to top up height more frequently than the hang glider pilots and the vultures!

 You should also need to be mindful of the differing valley flows and possible stronger winds lower down.
 If you out land check the wind direction by doing 360s and look for other signs - smoke, trees moving, other pilots, your ground speed etc.

-For more XC tips and in particular where to go, visit our XC routes page.
+For more XC tips and in particular where to go, visit our XC routes inspiration blog.

 Whilst every reasonable precaution has been taken in the preparation of this information, we assume no responsibility for errors or omissions or for damages resulting from the use of the information contained therein.
 Information is provided ‘as-is’ without warranty of any kind, either express or implied.
 In no event will we will be liable to any party for any direct, indirect, special or other consequential damages for any use of this website or any other hyperlinked website.